AdmiralGaust/OSCP-notes/things-to-remember.md

 ## Things to remember

 * The first two fields in /etc/shadow denotes the username and password hash.

-* For users with second field as * or !, the remote access is not allowed.
+For users with second field as * or !, the remote access is not allowed.

+* /etc/passwd is prefered over /etc/shadow for authentication if password hash is available in passwd file.

+* NTLM/LM password hashes are not salted and remain static between sessions making pass-the-hash attacks possible.

 * Ports below 1024 requires admin/root priveleges to create listener.